yzziizzy/gpuedit/DEVELOPMENT.md

 * cursor down on last line -> goto end of line
 * maybe a bug: selection buffer pastes always at the mouse cursor
 * selection paste option: mouse|latest/cursors
-* return to previously active tab if opener is closed without opening
 * redirect debug output to a logfile
 * lockup with multi-line selection when fuzzy-matcher is spawned